EventStore/documentation/docs/cloud/provision/README.md

 ### Next step

 You are now ready to start using the new EventStoreDB cluster in the cloud.
-Follow to the [Using the cloud cluster](../use) section to learn more.
+Follow to the [Using the cloud cluster](../use/README.md) section to learn more.

 ### Considerations for Microsoft Azure

 Due to differences between Microsoft Azure and other cloud providers, the provisioning process in Event Store Cloud is different from AWS and GCP.
 We've made a list of these differences here in order to help you make an informed decision about Cloud providers.

-#### Network peering
+#### Network peering in Azure

 When creating a peering link, Azure requires the user to configure a security principal, referencing the application ID of Event Store Cloud, and also configure and apply a role allowing that principal to modify the network resource of the remote network.